si818/sudoku/README.md

-This is a Sudoku game that checks the characters you enter.
-Only the digits 1 to 9 will be visible.
+This is a code for Sudoku with implemented logic that generates valid Sudoku games.
+It also checks the characters you enter.
+The user will be able to enter the digits 1 to 9 only.
+If something else is entered, it will disappear.
 If you enter the wrong number into a certain field, that number will turn red.